Filipinos in the Navy support Duterte. His US policy? Not so much

 “Straying away from the U.S., that is not OK,” said Donato, who grew up in the northern city of Baguio and moved to the U.S. at age 18.
 “All the exercises the U.S. do are to deter terror, that’s why we are here.
 I don’t think that’s a mission of China.

-“Breaking away from the U.S is like saying you don’t want to be part of deterring terror.”
+“Breaking away from the U.S. is like saying you don’t want to be part of deterring terror.”

 But other than that, despite international criticism over extrajudicial street killings resulting from Duterte’s national drug war, Donato and others voiced enthusiastic support for the recently elected president.